 'Too dangerous:' Why even Google was afraid to release this technology

-Imagine strolling down a busy city street and snapping a photo of a stranger then uploading it into a search engine that almost instantaneously identifies the person.
+Imagine strolling down a busy city street and snapping a photo of a stranger then uploading it into a search engine that almost instantaneously helps you identify the person.

 This isn't a hypothetical.
 It's possible now, thanks to a website called PimEyes, considered one of the most powerful publicly available facial recognition tools online.